iwarapter/gradle-pldoc-plugin/README.md

 * `exclusions` : Comma seperated list of files to ignore.
 * `stylesheet` :  Name of custom stylesheet file.
 * `overview` : Name of a html overview page to include.
+* `verbose` : Enables more verbose logging for pldoc (all pldoc output is logged an INFO level.)
+* `exitOnError` : Fails the build in the event of a parsing error.
+* `showSkippedPackages` : Shows the number of skipped packages (when exitOnError is disabled) (all pldoc output is logged an INFO level.)
+* `ignoreInformalComments` : Ignore informal comments when generating documentation.

 [pldoc]:http://pldoc.sourceforge.net/maven-site/